Information about each of our talented clinicians is listed below. But first, a bit about our Office Administrator:

 Meg Jennings graduated from the Brown School of Social Work at Washington University in St. Louis with her Master of Social Work in 2008.
 Prior to attending graduate school, she completed her bachelor's degree at Pomona College and then spent two years serving with AmeriCorps St. Louis.
 As a licensed clinical social worker, she has worked in a variety of outpatient mental health settings, including community mental health centers, non-profit agencies, and in private practice.

 Meg values creating safe and collaborative relationships with clients.
 She works with children (ages 9+), adolescents, and adults in individual and family therapy.
 She has experience with a range of presenting concerns, including depression, anxiety, trauma, emotional dysregulation, grief, and relational issues, including parenting challenges.
 Her therapeutic approaches and training include dialectical behavioral therapy, cognitive behavioral therapy, and trauma-focused approaches.
 She also has an interest in supervising clinicians in training.
+Meg is a co-owner of Psychological Services of St. Louis.

 Andrew Wislocki, Ph.D.